-How does biology explain beauty?
+Does biology explain beauty?

-How to Judge a Painted Miniature?
+How Does someone Judge the beauty in a Painted Miniature?

 - Clarity – how distinguishable are structural elements from other elements?